Rishatistic/Task-Manager/README.md

 # Task-Manager
 Organize your tasks with task manager
 # Installation of Dependencies
-run install in root directory
+run yarn install in root directory

 run yarn install in database